jimthompson5802/k3d-kubeflow-setup/README.md

 ## Port forward
 After establishing port forwarding, access kubeflow dashboard `http://localhost:8080`.
 Good enough for local development work for an individual, not suitable for any other uses.
+The default email address is `user@example.com` and the default password is `12341234`.
 ```
 kubectl port-forward svc/istio-ingressgateway -n istio-system 8080:80